jamestiotio/OlethrosBot/README.md

 Olethros Bot is a utility bot that provides multiple functions for the purposes of SUTD Class 19F07 Telegram Group.

-This bot is deployed on Microsoft Azure as a Flask Web App under its App Services (I'm using my `Azure for Students` free subscription).
+This bot is deployed on Microsoft Azure as a Flask Web App (in a Linux Docker Container) under its App Services (I'm using my `Azure for Students` free subscription).

 ## Settings